azpeteryang/azpeteryang.github.io/_pages/cv.md

 Internship experience
 ======
 * Hand-Written Detection Using Machine Learning Methods at Zhun Xing Yun Xue Technology
-  * Used and compared different methods to pre-process the image datasets, observed that converting the image to the frequency domain has a very good effect in improving the accuracy of hand-written detection.
+  * •	Used and compared different methods to pre-process the image datasets, observed that converting the image to the frequency domain has a very good effect in improving the accuracy of the recognition.
-  * Designed a model for object detection using optimized ResNet by Online Hard Example Mining.
+  * Designed a model for hand-written using optimized ResNet with Online Hard Example Mining and Multi-GPU training with parameter server architecture.
   * The optimized model increased 3% accuracy and 3 times faster training speed comparing to the built-in ResNet in PyTorch.

 * Software Engineer at Gelan Technology